Cutting your energy bills

 There are a huge number of tariffs and deals on the market - here's a quick introduction to what's available:

 If you want to get your gas and electricity from the same supplier, then taking a dual-fuel deal will pretty much always work out cheaper because of the dual-fuel discount.
-But if you are prepared to have separate suppliers for your gas and your electricity, then getting the cheapest deals for each fuel will work out even cheaper.
+But if you are prepared to have separate suppliers for your gas and your electricity, then getting the cheapest deals for each fuel could save you even more.

 Online energy tariffs